-71. HB 176 "imposes a minimal burden on those seeking to register to vote."
+69. HB 176 "imposes a minimal burden on those seeking to register to vote."
 Exhibit 15, p.
 2. Conversely, HB 176 "provides substantial benefits" to Montana election administrators, especially those in rural counties."
 Exhibit 15, pp. 2, 12-18.

 Response: Disputed.
 Thousands of voters rely on EDR every year.
-Rate Aff. ¶ 10, Ex.
+Rate Aff. ¶ 10, WNV Ex.
 J, at 11, 36-39.
 Removing access to EDR has the potential to substantially burden these voters given the habitual nature of voting patterns and the causal relationship between EDR and turnout.
 Rate Aff. ¶ 27.
-As explained in more fulsome detail in Plaintiffs' memoranda of law and reply memoranda of law in support of their motion for a preliminary injunction, repealing EDR will severely burden the voting rights of several groups of voters, including Native voters.
+As explained in more fulsome detail in Plaintiffs' memoranda of law and reply memoranda of law in support of their motion for a preliminary injunction, and oppositions to this Motion, repealing EDR will severely burden the voting rights of several groups of voters, including Native voters.